KumoCorp/kumomta/docs/reference/kumo/make_egress_path.md

   Validation of the certificate will be skipped.
 Not recommended for sending to the public internet; this is intended for local or lab testing scenarios.

+* `"Disabled" - do not try to use TLS.

 The default value is `"Opportunistic"`.

 ```lua